-Start of Frame?
+Tx Byte[0] - Start of Frame?

-Always 78h from Rotary Controller.

-Always 76h from LCD or LED Controller.
+Always 78h from Rotary Controller - bytes [5..11] are ignored.
+Always 76h from LCD or LED Controller - bytes [5-11] are accepted.

-The value of this byte appears to have control over what parameters the heater will actually listen to, and also save into EEPROM.
+The value of this byte appears to have control over what parameters the heater unit will actually listen to, and also save into its EEPROM.